Paul McCartney announces new photography book, 1964: Eyes Of The Storm

 The featured photographs are McCartney’s personal record of this historic period in music, and were shot in six cities: Liverpool, London, Paris, New York, Washington, D.C. and Miami.
 Fans will see many previously-unreleased portraits of John Lennon, George Harrison and Ringo Starr.

-In his foreword and introductions, Macca recalls the “what else can you call it – pandemonium” of that time of his career and conveys his impressions of Britain and America in 1964.
+In his foreword and introductions, McCartney recalls the “what else can you call it – pandemonium” of that time of his career and conveys his impressions of Britain and America in 1964.

-The idea for 1964: Eyes Of The Storm came about back in 2020 when “an extraordinary trove of nearly a thousand photographs taken by Paul McCartney on a 35mm camera was re-discovered in his archive”, according to a press release.
+The idea for 1964: Eyes Of The Storm came about back in 2020 when nearly a thousand photographs taken by Paul McCartney on a 35mm camera was re-discovered in his archive.

-In a statement, the musical icon said: “Anyone who rediscovers a personal relic or family treasure is instantly flooded with memories and emotions, which then trigger associations buried in the haze of time.
+“Anyone who rediscovers a personal relic or family treasure is instantly flooded with memories and emotions, which then trigger associations buried in the haze of time,” says McCartney.

 “This was exactly my experience in seeing these photos, all taken over an intense three-month period of travel, culminating in February 1964.
 It was a wonderful sensation to be plunged right back.”